HCG Level After Miscarriage: When Does It Return To Zero?

 2. How can I check my hCG levels at home?

 Home pregnancy test kits detect the presence or absence of hCG levels.
 However, they cannot detect hCG quantitatively.
-Therefore, blood tests are the only way of detecting hCG levels.
+HCG blood pregnancy test in the clinic is the only way of detecting hCG levels in the blood and determining the gestational age.

 3. Does hCG have to be zero to get a period?